-The closest of celebrated hilltop “Pueblos Blancos” (white villages) of Andalusia, Spain, Casares is a popular day trip for people staying on the Costa del Sol.
+Closest to the Costa del Sol of all the celebrated hilltop “pueblos blancos” (white villages) of Andalusia, Spain, Casares is a popular day trip for people staying by the ocean.
 While most are there to soak up as much sun as possible on the fabulous beaches of this famous expat enclave, the fascinating hill towns of the interior are too good to pass up.

 Built upon a high ridge (as all great pueblos blancos are) with fantastic views all the way to the Mediterranean, Gibraltar and – on a clear day – even Morocco, Casares certainly looks the part.
 This photogenic cluster of white buildings perched high above the plains is a great introduction for anybody looking to experience these intriguing remnants of Moorish/Christian history.